temporalio/documentation/docs/reminders/note-workers-task-queue-registration-match.md

 :::note

+A single Worker Entity can listen to only one Task Queue.

-All Workers listening to the same Task Queue name must be registered to handle the exact same Workflows Types and Activity Types.
+All Worker Entities listening to the same Task Queue name must be registered to handle the exact same Workflow Types and Activity Types.

-If a Worker polls a Task for a Workflow Type or Activity Type it does not know about, it will fail that Task.
+If a Worker Entity polls a Task for a Workflow Type or Activity Type it does not know about, it will fail that Task.
 However, the failure of the Task will not cause the associated Workflow Execution to fail.

 :::